 As you may have read on the other in-depth articles on honey and Candida, honey really does stop a yeast infection.
 But, the question remains, “how should you go about using honey vaginally?”
 The answer is by adding a few safe, natural herbs or essential oils to the honey and simply placing the mixture in the vagina.
 This home remedy for yeast infections will deliver a powerful blow and knock out your yeast infection.

-One thing to remember is the excellent advice of one of the best experts on medicinal herbs: Dr. James A. Duke.
+One thing to remember is the excellent advice of one of the best experts on medicinal herbs: the late Dr. James A. Duke.
 Dr. Duke suggests in his book, The Green Pharmacy, that mixing herbs together can bring about a synergistic effect.
 Often, phytochemicals in one plant work one particular way to treat a condition.
 When you add more plant chemicals to the mix, you have a cure that attacks a malady in a variety of ways; resulting in a healing synergy.
 Consequently, you should choose a few different herbs to mix with honey to create the best vaginal honey yeast infection home remedy.

 Honey and Cinnamon Yeast Infection Cure